 Every morning all of us share in a ritual that dates back as far history itself.
 For, without exception, each of us will decide what we will wear for the day ahead.
 The questions we will ask to form our choices are the same questions our ancestors would have asked some 2,000 years ago: ‘What…

-There are few more iconic sites than the lone, solitary stones of a once great castle standing tall above the sea.
+Ulster’s hidden treasure There are few more iconic sites than the lone, solitary stones of a once great castle standing tall above the sea.
 Dunseverick, as it is known today, is but a shadow of its former glory.
-Now a National Trust site, all that remains are but a few stone walls displaced along a small headland –…
+Now a National Trust site, all that remains are but a few stone walls displaced along a…

-Even from a young age, we have an in-built desire to outdo one-another.
+Leinster’s Ancient Hillfort Even from a young age, we have an in-built desire to outdo one-another.
 We view the greatness of our homes relative to those of our neighbour’s.
-When one upgrades their driveway, everyone else will publicly praise and inwardly resent it.
-You only have to look at the great skyscrapers which line our city skylines to…
+When one upgrades their driveway, everyone else will publicly praise yet inwardly resent it.
+You only have to look at the great skyscrapers which line our…

+Irish Hillforts – What do we know?
 As you walk around any modern city, nearly always your eyes will be drawn to the architecture.
 The style, scale, and shape of the buildings captures our attention, eliciting emotions and leaving an enduring impression.
-I have had the privilege of visiting many cities around the world and invariably it’s the government buildings which standout.…
+I have had the privilege of visiting many cities around the world and…

-Little inspires the imagination as vividly as walking through the ruined remains of a once thriving metropolis.
-Seeing the great stones of buildings, the hills and walkways where our ancestors would have stepped, or just the sense of scale of a place which has fallen so far from its place of greatness.
-Rathcroghan, with a…
+Ireland’s Ancient Metropolis Little inspires the imagination as vividly as walking through the ruined remains of a once thriving metropolis.
+Seeing the great stones of buildings, the hills and walkways where our ancestors would have stepped, or just the sense of scale of a place which has fallen so far from its place of greatness.…

 Some historians are born academics, their work is thorough, detailed, and completely incomprehensible.
 But there are a rare few, of whom we will have all heard of (e.g. Tom Holland, Anthony Beevor), who manage to bridge that great divide, turning facts into narrative, bringing history to life through a colourful string of characters.
 Barry Cunliffe’s…